HERA Future Forum: 20/20 VISION

 There are three award categories being recognised during the evenings events:

 - Student Award(s)

 More details can be found here.
-Please note that nominations haven’t opened yet.
+Please note that nominations have opened and will close 30th November.

 Auckland War Museum Events Centre